What is an LEI Number?

 - who owns what

 These questions can be answered thanks to the Level 1 and Level 2 data available in an LEI search.
-Level 1 data refers to the information available from an LEI search.
-Level 2 data refers to company parent and child data to answer the question of who owns whom.

 Structure of an LEI number

-- Numbers 5-6 have always a value of 0.
+- Numbers 5-6 always have a value of 0.

 - Numbers/Letters 7-18 are unique to each entity.